erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 This is were the lever analogy really shines:
 Just like a longer leaver lets us produce a greater output force with the same input force, so can a greater angular momentum (e.g. faster spinning gyroscope) let us produce a larger output torque with the same gimbal motor.
 Since the gyroscopes motor only needs to overcome the bearing friction once it has reached the desired speed, CMGs let us produce very large torques with comparatively small motors.
-Leve et al. mention terrestrial systems capable of output in excess of 100.000 Nm that require only a few kW to operate [@LeveSpacecraftMomentumControl2015, 46].
+Leve et al. mention terrestrial systems capable of output in excess of 100.000 Nm that require only a few kW to operate [@LeveSpacecraftMomentumControl2015, p.
+46].
 This is quite a feat when compared with e.g. a Tesla Model S motor which produces 1.250 Nm using 581 KW.

 Unfortunately there is a caveat.